-Shelley Thornton is a mixed media painter based in St Ives, Cornwall.
-She creates vibrant, abstract paintings in acrylic, oil and other mixed media; often featuring quotes from lyrics, literature and poetry.
+Shelley Thornton is an abstract artist based in St Ives, Cornwall.
+She creates vibrant, abstract paintings in acrylic, oil and mixed media; often featuring quotes from lyrics, literature and poetry.
 Her work is both textural and textual.

 Shelley’s paintings are hard-edged in style, influenced by her own thoughts, feelings, emotions and reactions to the modern-day world.
 They evoke a deep sense of place and the passing of time, and represent a strong melding of the seeming dichotomy of the city vista and the coastal environment.